-5. (all songs referring to Santa Claus, especially Santa Baby) – He sees you when you’re sleeping?
+5. (all songs referring to Santa Claus) – He sees you when you’re sleeping?
 Really?
 He knows when you’re awake?
 Really?
 Isn’t that what God does, and didn’t He do it first?
-How can kids NOT get confused?
+How can kids NOT get confused!

-4. Jingle Bells – Translation: people with the IQ of pinecones ride around in the snow apparently unwilling to take refuge from the weather and protect themselves against frostbite.
+4. Jingle Bells – Here’s another mediocre winter tale with no connection to the holiday.
+Translation: people with the IQ of pinecones ride around in the snow apparently unwilling to take refuge from the weather and protect themselves against frostbite.

 3. We Wish You a Merry Christmas – Nobody even knows what figgy pudding is anyway, and simply repeating the sentiment ad infinitum doesn’t make it more intelligible.